-If the engine fails to start due to extremely low temperatures, use the cold start ether button on the smart screen operator interface, if Ether start is installed.
+If the engine fails to start due to extremely low temperatures, use the cold start ether button on the smart screen operator interface.

 1. Depress ether button and hold.
 This fills the chamber with a metered amount of ether.
 2. Crank the engine then release ether button.
 This injects the metered amount of ether into the engine intake manifold.
 3. As the engine starts repeat only if necessary to keep the engine running.